NAR Association Health Plan (AHP) Policy

 NAR supports legislative and regulatory changes allowing bona fide trade associations to offer AHPs to all of their members, including the self-employed individuals.

 An AHP is a type of group medical coverage that allows small employers and self-employed individuals to band together in order to access large employer health insurance savings.
 These "large group" plans tend to offer better coverage options at lower cost than the ACA "individual" and "small group" insurance markets where many NAR members must purchase their coverage.

 On June 21, 2018, the U.S. Department of Labor (DOL) issued a final rule opening the door for small employers and self-employed individuals, including real estate professionals, to participate in AHPs.
 However, that rule was invalidated by the U.S. District Court for the District of Columbia in 2019, preventing self-employed individuals from further participation.
 The DOL appealed the decision to the Court of Appeals for the District of Columbia and oral arguments were held in November 2019, where a decision is still pending.

 What is NAR Doing?

-A number of state and local REALTOR® associations already are pursuing health insurance solutions for members.
-As these state efforts proceed, NAR could offer support based on what NAR has and continues to learn.
+A number of state and local REALTOR® associations have also been pursuing health insurance solutions for members through AHP-like plans and other options, under state law.
+NAR remains supportive of these state/local association efforts and continues to offer resources for Associations to use as they investigate and seek to implement more affordable health coverage in their area.
 Successful state and local implementation could serve as an example for insurers and could set the stage for a national plan down the road.